 Presentations at scientific meetings

-- What kind of information is needed to substantiate dog bite injury?
+- What kind of information is needed to substantiate a dog bite injury?
 Interdisciplinary Forum in Applied Animal Behavior, New Orleans, LA.
-March, 2011.
+March 2011.

 - Guide Dogs of America, Sylmar, CA. 1985.
 Presentation: “Understanding canine social development as it applies to the guide dog.”